kevyuu/rapid-queue/README.md

   var front = queue.shift();
 ```

 It will return and remove front element from the queue.
+It will return null if queue is empty.

 ###Get queue length